Logo for University of Iowa Health Care This logo represents the University of Iowa Health Care

 3. Aspirate as much as possible.
 It may be necessary to redirect the needle to different angles, or try other spots.

-4. Remember to avoid directing the needle laterally and more than 2cm deep due to the carotid
+4. Remember to avoid directing the needle laterally and more than 2cm deep to decrease risk of encroaching on the carotid artery

 1. If an abscess pocket is identified, withdraw the needle and make an incision about 1cm long following the orientation of the arch.